 How might therapy help you?

-Counselling and psychotherapy can help with specific areas of your life such as depression, stress, anxiety, loss, grief & bereavement, childhood abuse & neglect, domestic abuse, (complex) trauma, low self esteem, confidence, bullying, anger management, relationship issues and family difficulties, feeling down and suicidal thoughts, to name a few.
+Counselling and psychotherapy can help with specific areas of your life such as depression, low mood, stress, anxiety, loss, grief & bereavement, childhood abuse & neglect, domestic abuse, (complex) trauma, low self esteem, confidence, bullying, anger management, work-related stress, relationship issues and family difficulties, feeling down and suicidal thoughts, to name a few.